-As I said, your time and enery are valuable.
-Don't overwhelm yourself by trying to fit everthying you need to do in one day.
+As I said, your time and energy are valuable.
+Don't overwhelm yourself by trying to fit everything you need to do in one day.
 Pay attention to your body; what time you have the most/least energy.
-Schudele your daily tasks according to the energy you'll need to use to do it.
+Schedule your daily tasks according to the energy you'll need to use to do it.

 Rest When You Need To

-The whole point of self care is to leave yourselfmfeeling rested and refreshed.
-If you're able to, sometimes the best self care hour js to have a little power-nap.
+The whole point of self-care is to leave yourself feeling rested and refreshed.
+If you're able to, sometimes the best self-care hour js to have a little power-nap.
 Be careful not to sleep too long during the day, as it will impact your current sleeping habits.

-These are the 5 core parts to self care.
-As a whole, self care is crucial to all mental health management, but each of these core parts of self care are all important in the journey to manage your depression naturally and living a happier life.
+These are the 5 core parts to self-care.
+As a whole, self-care is crucial to all mental health management, but each of these core parts of self-care is important in the journey to managing your depression naturally and living a happier life.
 Which one will you implement into your life first?

 Stick around for the third and final part of the Managing Your Depression Naturally series!